Meaning of Crossing

 3. Restrictive Crossing: Besides the above two types of statutory cross, in recent years the practice of cross cheques with the words“account payee” or “account payee only” has sprung up.
 Such a cross is termed as ‘restrictive crossing”.

-Restrictive cross is only a direction to the collecting banker that the proceeds are to be credited only to the account of payee named in the cheque.
-In case the collecting banker allows the proceeds to be credited to some other account,it may be liable for wrongful conversion of funds.
+A restrictive cross is only a direction to the collecting banker that the proceeds are to be credited only to the account of payee named in the cheque.
+In case the collecting banker allows the proceeds to be credited to some other account, it may be liable for wrongful conversion of funds.

 Who may Cross a Cheque [Sec 126]

 1. Drawer: He may cross the cheque generally or specially.

 2. Holder: Where the cheque is uncrossed, the holder may cross it generally or specially.
-Where it is crossed generally,he may cross it specially.
+Where it is crossed generally, he may cross it especially.
 Where it is crossed generally or specially, he may add the words ‘Not Negotiable’.

 3. Banker: Where a cheque is crossed specially, the banker to whom it is crossed may again cross it especially to another banker for collection.